lukas-blaha/organizer/deployment/database.md

     id SERIAL PRIMARY KEY,
     start TEXT NOT NULL,
     repeat INTEGER NOT NULL,
-    next TEXT NOT NULL,
+    last TEXT NOT NULL,
     category TEXT NOT NULL,
-    name TEXT NOT NULL,
+    name TEXT NOT NULL
-    done BOOLEAN NOT NULL
 );